antoine-crettenand/Polyphonic-Software-Synthesizer/README.md

 | AU          | ~/Library/Audio/Plug-Ins/Components | Not supported                      |
 | VST3        | ~/Library/Audio/Plug-Ins/VST3       | C:\Program Files\Common Files\VST3 |

 You will find two versions of each: the standard one and the light one.
-The difference between them is that the light version do not contain the Wave visualization, because it could cause for some computers lags.
+The difference between them is that the light version do not contain the wave visualization, because it could cause for some computers lags and/or clipping sounds.
+You will have to select the option "stereo" when launching the plugin into your DAW.

 ## Presets